anexia-it/terraform-provider-anxcloud/docs/guides/e5e-frontier-example.md

   api  = anxcloud_frontier_api.example.id

   # Changes to the `revision` attribute will trigger a new deployment
-  # TODO(user): value should be replaced by something more suitible in production (e.g. commit hash passed in via variable)
+  # TODO(user): value should be replaced with something more suitible in production (e.g. commit hash passed in via variable)
   revision = random_id.revision.hex

   depends_on = [